How-to Identify Woven Chair Seats

 The words wicker and caning don’t really identify the chair seat pattern and material at all, those terms simply refer to a woven piece of furniture or a specific type of woven seat.

-Technically speaking, each woven chair seat goes by a particular name to identify it.
-Most names are derived from the actual weaving process itself or the materials used in creating the woven chair seat.
+Technically speaking, each woven chair seat is identified by a particular name.
+Most names are derived from the weaving process or the materials used in creating the woven chair seat.

-All woven seats are done completely by hand, there hasn’t been a machine invented to do all the weaving or application of the materials entirely.
+All woven seats are done completely by hand; no machine has been invented to do all the weaving or application of the materials entirely.
 In this article, we will highlight the seven most well-known types of chair seat weaving.

 HOLE-TO-HOLE TRADITIONAL STRAND CANING